cryptpad/documentation/www/de/_sources/dev_guide/client/architecture.rst.txt

 -  In Chrome and Chromium

-   -  Open the page ``chrome://inspect``.
+   -  Open the page ``chrome://inspect``

-   -  Open the "Shared workers" section.
+   -  Open the "Shared workers" section

-   -  Locate the desired worker and click on "inspect".
+   -  Locate the desired worker and click on "inspect"

 -  In Edge (based on Chromium)

-   -  Open the page ``edge://inspect``.
+   -  Open the page ``edge://inspect``

-   -  Open the "Shared workers" section.
+   -  Open the "Shared workers" section

-   -  Locate the desired worker and click on "inspect".
+   -  Locate the desired worker and click on "inspect"

 -  In Firefox

-   -  Open the ``about:debugging`` page.
+   -  Open the ``about:debugging`` page

-   -  Open the "This Firefox" part.
+   -  Open the "This Firefox" part

-   -  Locate the desired worker in "Shared Workers" and click on "Debug".
+   -  Locate the desired worker in "Shared Workers" and click on "Debug"

 Outer
 -----